SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 5. During your discussion question self-assessment, note and raise any remaining questions on anything that is unclear to you.

-6. Don’t hurry through the weekly multiple-choice quizzes.
+6. Don’t hurry through the weekly multiple-choice questionnaires.
 Make one pass, answering questions that are easier for you.
 Then make a second pass, thinking through each of the multiple choice possibilities.
 The content in this course is cumulative, and it will be very difficult to understand the material in week 6 without a good grip on weeks 1-5.

 8. This is a science class, so continue to ask yourself throughout the course what evidence exists in support of various theories, what data are yet to be taken, and what are the weak aspects of any theory.
 Try your best to distinguish between what astronomers MEASURE versus their interpretations that show up ultimately as THEORY.
 Theories are the ultimate goal in any science, and their strength depends on a successful comparison with the collective data-base of confirmed measurements.